randyh2/Mytest/README.md

 * If divisible by just the `second divisor` then print `Buzz`
 * If not divisible by either divisor then print the dividend itself.

-Here is some the sample output for the arguments `2 4 6`:
+Here is the sample output the door requires for the arguments `2 4 6`:

 ```bash
 1